Former United employee made bomb threats

 A United spokeswoman confirmed that the man had worked for the airline but declined to comment further.
 The man had been hired by American Airlines to become a flight attendant shortly before he was arrested.

-According to court documents, Patrick Cau used pay phones near his Los Angeles home and around the country to make threats against six United flights between last October and January.
-One call went to a United crew-scheduling number, the others to 911.
+According to court documents, Patrick Cau used pay phones near his Los Angeles home and around America to make threats against six United flights between last October and January.

 Under an agreement filed last week in federal district court in Los Angeles, Cau will plead guilty to one count of making a bomb threat against a plane.
 Cau, who also goes by the name Patrick Kaiser, is expected to enter a plea Monday and be sentenced this fall.